community-led-design/kit/src/resources/remote-co-design-guide.md

 * Shared document folders can be created online for individual co-designers or groups where materials, worksheets, and consent forms can be shared, and sketches and drawings can be uploaded.
 This helps with organisation by keeping everything in one place.
 * Collaborative sketching platforms such as Miro, Google Draw, Figma, or Excalidraw can be useful for synchronous or asynchronous collaboration.

-  * Note: the accessibility of these platforms is limited.
+  * **Note**: the accessibility of these platforms is limited.
 It is always best to provide a variety of tool options for participants to use so they can find one that meets their needs and the needs of the group as a whole.
   * Check to see if participants are already using any tools that may be more familiar and accessible to them.

 ## Technology